baby-lynch/MLFQSimulation/README.md

 # MLFQSimulation
-MultiLevel Feedback Queue Simulation GUI Application written in Java Check out the MLFQSimulation.exe in bin directory for the presentation of the final work.
+MultiLevel Feedback Queue Simulation GUI Application written in Java.\n Check out the MLFQSimulation.exe in bin directory for the presentation of the final work.